April 13, 11:30 am — 1:30 am

-PLEASE JOIN US ON FRIDAY, APRIL 13 TO TELL THE USFWS TO RELEASE WOLVES NOW!
+PLEASE JOIN US ON FRIDAY, APRIL 13 TO TELL THE UFSFW TO RELEASE MORE WOLVES NOW!

-Without releases into the wild, the wild population of only 58 wolves is at risk from threats such as disease, inbreeding, or catastrophic events like the Wallow Fire, which burned through Mexican wolf habitat last year.
+Without more releases into the wolves, the wild population of only 58 wolves is at risk from threats such as disease, inbreeding, or catastrophic events like the Wallow Fire, which burned through Mexican wolf habitat last year.